prof3ssorSt3v3/mad9034/docs/modules/week0/README.md

-# Week 9-15
+# Week 11-15

 ## Coming Soon

 We are currently updating the courses content.

-All content for weeks 9-15 will be posted after reading week!
+All content for weeks 11-15 will before class each week.